LIMIT: Learning Interfaces to Maximize Information Transfer: Learning Interfaces to Maximize Information Transfer (LIMIT)

 where $\Delta_\sigma : \mathcal{S}^k \times \mathcal{A}^k \rightarrow \Theta$ is a decoder model with weights $\sigma$.
 This decoder is the third and final network within LIMIT. \eq{M11} is minimized when the interface policy $\mathcal{R}_{\psi}(s, \theta)$ outputs signals $x$ that cause the human model $\mathcal{H}_{\phi}$ to take different actions for different $\theta$, enabling the decoder $\Delta_\sigma$ to successfully identify the hidden information $\theta$ behind these actions.
 Our loss function $\mathcal{L}_{dist}$ is therefore analogous to $\mathcal{T}_{dist}$: minimizing both terms encourages a one-to-one mapping between hidden information and human actions.

 \p{Loss Function} We finally combine \eq{M9} and \eq{M11} to generate the loss function for training LIMIT:

 This loss function is used to update the human model $\mathcal{H}_{\phi}$, the interface policy $\mathcal{R}_{\psi}$, and the decoder $\Delta_\sigma$.
+Note that this loss function is over \textit{continuous space}, not over discrete space like the relation presented in Equation (\ref{eq:M7}).
 The human model and decoder are purely for training purposes.
 During interaction the LIMIT interface selects signals $x$ according to the learned model $\mathcal{R}_{\psi}$, and then displays these signals to the actual human operator.
 Because the model structure and loss function of LIMIT closely mirror \eq{M7}, our proposed LIMIT approach learns to maximize a real-time, tractable proxy of conditional information gain.
 See Algorithm~\ref{alg:limit} for an outline of LIMIT.
 To download an implementation of LIMIT, see our repository: \url{https://github.com/VT-Collab/LIMIT-learning-interfaces}.
 The code in this respository corresponds to the $2$D simulations from Section~\ref{sec:sims}.

 As an aside, we recognize that recent works also attempt to estimate information gain \cite{belghazi2018mutual, poole2019variational, song2019understanding}.
 However, these learning approaches are not applicable to our problem setting because (a) they require offline training data and (b) they maintain a static estimate of information gain.
 LIMIT learns online, from the current user, and co-adapts alongside the human to maximize a \textit{proxy} of conditional information gain.